-Christian Matijas MeccaAssociate Professor of Dance
+Christian Matijas-MeccaAssociate Professor of Dance

-A leading researcher and pianist in the area of dance music studies, Christian Matijas-Mecca has served as musical repetiteur in the staging of dances by Balanchine, Graham, Weidman, Taylor, Dean, and Lubovitch and has accompanied for directors and artists from such dance companies as the New York City Ballet, Bolshoi Ballet, Cullberg Ballet, Mark Morris Dance Group, Martha Graham Dance Company, Paul Taylor Dance Company, Trisha Brown Dance Company, Miami City Ballet, and many others.
-Most memorable for him, he collaborated with director Robert Benedetti on his restaging of Marc Blitzstein’s play, The Cradle Will Rock, both in Ann Arbor and Las Vegas.
+A leading researcher and pianist in the area of dance and music studies, Christian Matijas-Mecca has served as musical repetiteur in the staging of dances by Balanchine, Graham, Weidman, Taylor, Dean, and Lubovitch, and has accompanied for directors and artists from such dance companies as the New York City Ballet, Bolshoi Ballet, Cullberg Ballet, Mark Morris Dance Group, Martha Graham Dance Company, Paul Taylor Dance Company, Trisha Brown Dance Company, Miami City Ballet, and many others.
+Most memorable for him was his collaboration with director Robert Benedetti on his restaging of Marc Blitzstein’s play, The Cradle Will Rock, both in Ann Arbor and Las Vegas.
 Matijas-Mecca has also built a reputation as a composer for dance and has composed works that include a commissioned score for the Alvin Ailey Dance Company, Existence Without Form (2006), that was choreographed by Uri Sands.
 With U-M alumnus and pianist Ilya Blinov, Matijas-Mecca also maintains an active concert career beyond dance, and through their partnership, the RusCa Piano Duo, he regularly performs the music of Stravinsky, Gavrilin, and Ravel in concerts in the United States and Canada.

-A native of Los Angeles, Matijas-Mecca earned undergraduate and graduate degrees at the University of Southern California, where he studied piano under Bernardo Segall and Harpsichord and Early Music Performance under James Tyler and Malcolm Hamilton.
+A native of Los Angeles, Matijas-Mecca earned undergraduate and graduate degrees at the University of Southern California, where he studied piano under Bernardo Segall and harpsichord and early music performance under James Tyler and Malcolm Hamilton.

 “Christian is an excellent musician.
 Am sure George would approve.” – Maria Tallchief